Blockchain with proof of quantum work: Introduction

-Unlike previous quantum blockchain proposals \cite{QB1,QB2,QB3,QB4,QB5,QB6,QB7,QB8,QB9,QB10}, which often assume access to fault-tolerant quantum computing or quantum teleportation, our approach integrates both classical and quantum computation to leverage quantum supremacy with existing and near-term QPUs.
-Currently, Ref.~\cite{supremacy} is the only demonstration of quantum supremacy not based on random-circuit sampling~\cite{Google2024,Chinese2025}, and thus the only quantum supremacy demonstration relevant to this work (see Appendix \ref{RCS}).
-Using a small-scale prototype, we demonstrate this blockchain's functionality on four generally-accessible D-Wave Advantage$^{\rm TM}$ and Advantage2$^{\rm TM}$ quantum processing units (QPUs) at different geographic locations across North America.
+Using a small-scale prototype, we demonstrate this blockchain's functionality on four generally-available D-Wave Advantage$^{\rm TM}$ and Advantage2$^{\rm TM}$ quantum processing units (QPUs) at different geographic locations across North America.
 By carefully accounting for the probabilistic nature of quantum computation and potential errors within Bitcoin's architecture, we achieve stable operation across thousands of mining processes distributed among hundreds of stakeholders.
-This marks the first successful demonstration of an important real-world application that directly leverages quantum supremacy, operating seamlessly across an internationally distributed network of quantum computers.
+This marks the first successful demonstration of an important real-world application that directly leverages beyond-classical computation, operating seamlessly across an internationally distributed network of quantum computers.